The coronavirus crisis could shut auto plants around the world - Local News 8

 “It’s difficult to say when it will start to bite here,” she said.
 “I would expect to see a cascading global impact by the end of February if Chinese production doesn’t come back [this week].
 All automakers have a supply chain war room going on right now to determine what they can be doing.
 But China is so huge, there is no way they cannot be impacted.”

 But it has already started to spread to plants elsewhere.
 Hyundai has shut its assembly plants in South Korea, not because the disease itself has spread there but because it can’t keep the plants operating without Chinese parts.
+Nissan said that its plant in Kyushu, Japan would have “production adjustments” due to a shortage of Chinese parts.
+French automaker Renault told Reuters that it also was suspending production at a plant in Busan, South Korea, due to disruptions in supplies of Chinese parts.
 Last week, Fiat Chrysler said it has one European plant at risk from the lack of Chinese parts in the next two to four weeks.

 All the other automakers will say they are closely monitoring the situation in China but that it’s too soon to say what the impact on their global operations will be.